MaiShantanuHu/MaiShantanuHu/README.md

 # Hi, Shantanu here! 👋💻

-## A diligent Data Analyst student!
+## A diligent Developer and student!

 - 🔭 I’m currently on a website.
 - 🌱 I’m currently learning Web Developmenet projects.